openid/OpenYOLO-Spec/common/definitions.md

 the concept of an authentication domain, without altering the structure of containing messages.

-Two forms of authentication domain are defined for OpenYOLO:
+Two forms of authentication domain are presently defined:

 - Web authentication domains, which match the domain of the site and can have either a http or https scheme (e.g. `https://example.com` and